lrleon/back-pvt/README.md

 to Constant Composition Expansion (CCE) and Differential Liberation (DL) fluid experimental data at one or various temperatures.

+.
+Tested on gcc, clang and Intel (icc), compilable on any platform that supports any of these.

+.
+Comprehensive set of correlations, methods and standard equations.

+.
+Compilable in Windows, OSX, Linux, and Solaris operating systems.

 ## Building

 ### Dependencies